osmond/plant-tracker/README.md

 Next to the search box is a **Needs Care** button that acts as a quick filter.
 The button displays a badge with the number of plants that currently have tasks due.
 Clicking it hides all other plants and shows only those that require watering or fertilizing.
-While active, the button switches to a ghost-style **Show All** appearance so you can easily return to the full list with another click.
+When the filter is active, the button takes on a ghost-style appearance to indicate it's toggled on.
+Click it again to return to the full list.

 The search box in the toolbar now stays visible while you scroll so you can quickly look up plants at any time.